 - uterine fibroids

-- an irregular size or shape of the mother’s uterus
+- an irregular size or shape of your uterus

 Can my baby still turn after 36 weeks?

-If your baby is in a breech position at 36 weeks, your doctor or midwife might suggest you think about an ECV, or external cephalic version, after 37 weeks.
-This will increase your chances of your baby turning to a head-down position, ready for a normal vaginal birth.
+If your baby is in a breech position at 36 weeks, your doctor or midwife might suggest you an ECV, or external cephalic version after 37 weeks.
+This procedure tries to turn breech babies to the head-down position, ready for a normal vaginal birth.
 However, ECV is not suitable for everyone, so it’s important to discuss this option with your doctor or midwife.

 Some people think that you might be able to encourage your baby to turn by holding yourself in certain positions, such as kneeling with your bottom in the air and your head and shoulders flat to the ground.
 Other options you might hear include acupuncture, a Chinese herb called moxibustion and chiropractic treatment.
 There is no good evidence that these work.

-What are my options if my baby is breech?
+What are my birth options if my baby is breech?

 What is involved in a vaginal breech birth?

-In many settings where vaginal breech births are offered, it is preferred that your baby is monitored continuously with a cardiotocograph (CTG).
+Your baby’s heart rate should be monitored continuously with a cardiotocograph (CTG).
 You may want to ask your doctor or midwife if you can use a cordless, waterproof CTG so you can remain upright and mobile, and so you can use the bath or shower for pain management during labour.

 What should I ask my doctor or midwife?

-It is worth discussing whether you might benefit from an ECV, because if this is successful, you can go on to try a vaginal birth that is safer and more straightforward.
+It is worth discussing whether you can have an ECV, because if this is successful, you can go on to try a vaginal birth that is safer and more straightforward.